ClementTariel/greenAI/README.md

 - Energy Profiler API :
 	Need the absence of background process to avoid interference (else the background process will use the computer resources and increase the energy consumption)

 	Supported features :
 	- measures the energy consumed during the execution of a given function
 	- measures the energy consumed in a context (or between a start and a stop point)

+Additionnaly webconnection.py can give an eco-friendliness grade based on an other project (see https://github.com/PabloGamiz/) by sending requests to https://pablogamiz.pythonanywhere.com/

 ## how to install and use